Lab Personnel

 • Amanda graduated with a Ph.D. in Cell and Molecular Biology in 2019, where her project was to understand the myriad of viable strategies that genetically distinct individiuals use to protect themselves from stress.

-• Amanda is currently a scientist at Signature Science (Austin, TX).
+• Amanda is currently a research scientist at the U.S. Naval Research Laboratory.

 Syed Raza Mahmood